Fibrous hamartoma of infancy: Diagnosis

 The diagnosis of FHI is dependent on its presentation as a subcutaneous tumor that often occurs in individuals at birth or ages <1–2 years old; its highly characteristic histopathology consisting of fibroblast/myofibroblast, adipose tissue, and myxoid zones; and its content of tumor cells which have one of the EGFR gene mutations described in the previous section.
 The combination of these factors clearly distinguishes FHI from three recently defined tumors (i.e. fibroblastic connective tissue nevus, medallion-like dermal dendrocyte hamartoma, and plaque-like CD34-positive dermal fibroma) as well as various pediatric spindle-shaped cell neoplasms.
 Tumor imaging methods such as magnetic resonance imaging may also be helpful in suggesting that a tumor is an FHI.

 Treatment and prognosis

 FHI tumors, if left untreated, have been documented to grow for as long as ~5 years following their diagnosis.
 The treatment of choice for these tumors is complete surgical excision with clear margins (i.e. with removal of all tumor tissue).
 Recurrence rates at the site of excision in several studies have been ~15% although rates as low as 1% have been reported by specialized centers.
-These tumors do not metastasize (i.e. spread to distant tissues) and have an excellent long-term prognosis.
+These tumors do not metastasize and have an excellent long-term prognosis.